artlife-solutions/micro/README.md

 This is library to host all the command and boring features shared between our microservices.

+WARNING: This library is a working in progress and isn't intended to be general purpose.

 Things like:
 - logging
 - basic error handling